Darzha/Music-to-Perfume/README.md

 # Music to Perfume

-A web app that turns your Spotify listening history into personalized fragrance interpretations with musical, emotional, and aesthetic analysis.
+A web app that turns your Spotify listening history into personal fragrance recommendations through musical and aesthetic analysis.

 ---